-The Exxon Mobil (EM) facility in Corral/Las Flores Canyons received oil emulsion from three offshore platforms- Heritage, Hondo and Harmony through a 20-inch pipeline.
-The line crosses the shoreline at El Capitan State Beach, runs north under the RR tracks, US 101, and Calle Real where it turns west and runs 2 miles to the EM plant.
-The facility has multiple spill safeguards which include berms, off stream containment basins, and a remotely operated instream spill containment structure.
+The Exxon Mobil (EM) facility in Corral/Las Flores Canyons receives oil emulsion from 3 offshore platforms, Heritage, Hondo and Harmony through a 20 inch pipeline.
+The line crosses the shoreline at El Capitan State Beach, runs north under the RR tracks, US 101, and Calle Real where it turns north and runs 2 miles to the EM plant.
+The facility has multiple spill safeguards which include berms, offstream containment basins, and a remotely operated instream spill containment structure.
 Spills are most likely to arise from inland sources with primary injuries to terrestrial and aquatic resources.
 Should the oil reach the ocean, intertidal habitats and nearshore marine mammals, birds, invertebrates would be at risk.

-The principal 'at risk' portion of the site begins about 200 yards north of the confluence of Corral and Las Flores Canyon Creeks and extends downstream a distance of 1.3 miles to the ocean.
+The principal 'at risk' portion of the site begins $\sim 200$ yds north of the confluence of Corral and Las Flores Canyon Creeks and extends downstream a distance of 1.3 miles to the ocean.
 The stream flows over one grade control structure, through an instream spill containment structure, and a culvert under Hwy 101, where it discharges directly onto the beach.
-The gradient of the stream is about 150 feet per mile.
+The gradient of the stream is $\sim 150$ feet per mile.
 From late spring through early winter, stream flows are generally less than 1 mph.

-Various mammals, birds, reptiles (two-striped garter snake), amphibians (coast range newt), fish (arroyo chub) and invertebrates (monarch butterfly) are present.
+Various mammals, birds, reptiles (two-striped gartersnake), amphibians (coast range newt), fish (Arroyo Chub) and invertebrates (monarch butterfly) are present.
 This is a perennial stream that supports a dense sycamore-willow riparian woodland.
 Extensive eelgrass bed at the beach.
 Western snowy plovers winter at Las Flores beach.